BuonHobo/tesi-triennale/Content/The implementation.md

 In our example, the `chest` parameter gets parsed into `GeometricRisk.chest` and we now have access to the risk value associated to this parameter.
 The same is done with the other parameters, and everything is stored inside the `RobotTaskRisk` class.

 This makes it very easy to parse a simple string into structured and useful data that we can use to compute risk and makespan related properties.

+As for the time related properties, they are stored in the class that represents the task (`RobotTaskRisk` in this case).
+Each task knows its start time (which is passed as a parameter to the constructor) and its makespan.
+The makespan is calculated using other properties that are stored inside the parameter Enums.
+We will now talk about those in detail:

+The `IntrinsicRisk` class only stores the numeric risk value that corresponds to each parameter.

+The `GeometricRisk` class, which was partially shown earlier, stores both the numeric risk value corresponding to a specific trajectory and the distance that the robot has to travel in order to follow the whole trajectory.

+The `Speed` class stores, for each of the allowed speed levels, both the absolute speed value and the risk value that is associated to it.

+The `Target` class knows what the target of this task is, and it stores the risk values associated with each varying degree of collision risk.
+This class also know how much time the human is expected to take in order to complete the task.

 %%Talk about makespan%%
 %%Now talk about all the enums and explain each data that they have%%